nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

-##Species Tracker
+##Basic Lab Analysis
+* Make ancestry analysis an option of the lab program (--ancestry)
+* Fail with explicit error if running ancestry analysis on a file without ancestry
+* Track basic experimental data together with ancestry: eggs/creatures/food/etc.
+* Run analysis with --history to dump a CSV file of history
+* Generate lab script for packaged distribution
-* Simple clustering algorithm to count species
+* Count species with simple clustering algorithm
+* Track genera/species/mutations separately (different cluster size)
-* Report number of species on the console (or do it when analyzing ancestry if too slow)
+* Report number of species on the console/history (or during lab analysis if too slow)

 ##Self-Regulating Ecosystem
 * Atmosphere chemistry